Pink Diamonds are amongst the rarest precious items on earth.

 General Manager Andrew Wilson said, “Our ultimate aim once the closure is completed, is that we support the traditional custodians of the land and we transfer it over to them,” Mr Wilson said.

 In the meantime, as many sightseers have been flocking to the site, to witness the end of one era and transition to next, demand for pink diamonds has grown exponentially.
-For anyone wanting to own a beautiful example of the pink Australian legend, prompt action is recommended.
+For anyone wanting to own a beautiful example of the pink Australian legend, speak with us today.